richardposner/BioNetFit2/README.md

       ...

-Now BioNetFit2 supports multiple models or datasets per run (models comparing wild-type versus mutants, for example).
+- Now BioNetFit2 supports multiple models or datasets per run (models comparing wild-type versus mutants, for example).
 To make things clear, you must specify one experimental file per model in the conf file.
 For example:

       model = parabolaA.bngl, parabolaB.bngl
       exp_file = parabolaA.exp, parabolaB.exp

 where parabolaA.exp is the experimental file for parabolaA.bngl, and parabolaB.exp is the experimental file for the model parabolaB.bngl

+- Precision: BNF2 allows 5 decimal characters per value in the experimental file (.exp) or time/parameter_scan data points, the obervable values can have more precision), for example:

+        #time/X_value    Y_observable
+        1.00372E-04	6.0310121E-02
+        3.14492E-04	2.4841445E-01
+        9.85384E-04	3.2585751E-01
+        3.18698E-03	3.8716871E-01
+        9.98564E-03	5.0867287E-01
+        3.12876E-02	4.8708839E-01
+        1.01192E-01	5.2860091E-01

+If you use too many decimal characters the mapping of the simulated data versus experimental data may not match because of precision limitations.
+Make sure that the simulated parameter_scan points or time points have the same number of decimal characters as the experimental data file as well, otherwise the program may return an "map at out_of_range" error.